Arnold Krekel: Federal judicial service

 Krekel was nominated by President Abraham Lincoln on March 6, 1865, to a seat on the United States District Court for the Western District of Missouri vacated by Judge Robert William Wells.
 He was confirmed by the United States Senate on March 9, 1865, and received his commission the same day.
 His service terminated on June 9, 1888, due to his retirement.

 Other service

 Krekel was a lecturer for the University of Missouri School of Law in Columbia, Missouri, from 1872 to 1875.
 He was a founding Board Member of the Lincoln Institute (later Lincoln University) and helped raise funds for the institution along with James Milton Turner, an African-American reconstruction-era political leader and educator.
-He is also credited with naming O'Fallon, Missouri, located in St. Charles County, after a friend, John O'Fallon.
+He is also credited with naming O'Fallon, Missouri, located in St. Charles County and founded by his brother Nicholas, after a friend, John O'Fallon.

 Death

-Krekel died on July 14, 1888, in Kansas City, Missouri, and was buried in Oak Grove Cemetery in St. Charles, Missouri.
+Krekel died on July 14, 1888, in Kansas City, Missouri.